Samick Sage Recurve Bow

 Where Is The Best Place to Buy It?

 I will often try and purchase my equipment online, usually through Amazon.
 It is usually cheaper online and Amazon you know is a reputable company.
 Another great thing about ordering from there is that you can normally get a good deal by combining items such as the arrows needed and the bow stringer.
 Once you receive your delivery, you will have everything to get going.
+Plus if anything is broken or modified, you can easily send it back.

 About The Manufacturer